 If there is no public key of a specified type available, the corresponding entry is ignored.
+Note that the available set is dependent on the underlying cryptolib and current user's public keys.

+'''

 {preferred_algorithms, algs_list()}

+'''

 List of algorithms to use in the algorithm negotiation.
 The default algs_list() can be obtained from default_algorithms/0.